Sloan Distribution Grant

-The Sloan Distribution Grant is a $50,000 grant awarded by Film Independent to a film that is entering its distribution phase in 2016.
+The Sloan Distribution Grant is a $50,000 grant awarded by Film Independent to a film that is entering its distribution phase.
 Eligible films must depict themes, stories and characters grounded in real science, technology or economics.

 This is the third grant presented by Film Independent and the Alfred P. Sloan Foundation; the other two are the annual $30,000 Sloan Producers Grant, awarded to a Film Independent Producing Lab Fellow for a film in development; and a $20,000 production grant, which is awarded to a film represented in Fast Track, Film Independent’s financing market during the LA Film Festival.

 - Applicants must be the producer of a narrative fiction feature film.

 - The film should prominently feature science, mathematics and/or technology in the story and/or have a leading character that is a scientist, engineer or mathematician.